Intramural Discussions About Terminology,

 of the Second Temple and New Testament Prophecy

-The Apostle Paul enjoined Christians to “Prove all things; hold fast that which is good” (1 Thessalonians 5:2).
-But to do that we must not stop with an examination of lexicological and etymological questions alone.
-There is another important side of the story that we need to look at: Difficult, problematic, and controversial expressions we find in connection to Bible eschatology.
-Let’s take a look at prominent ones . . .
+The Apostle Paul enjoined Christians to “Prove all things; hold fast that which is good” (1 Thess.
+5:2).
+But in order to do that we must not stop with an examination of lexicological and etymological questions alone because there is another important side of the story that we need to look at: Difficult, problematic, and controversial expressions we find in connection to Bible eschatology.
+Let’s take a look at some prominent ones . . .

 Temple of God - Is the Temple of God in Revelation 11:1-2 supposed to be understood to be the true Church? or was it, in reality, the doomed Second Jewish Temple of ancient fame?
-See Matthew 24:1-2, 15, Mark 13:1-2 and 14, Luke 21:5-6; Acts 6:9-14; 2 Corinthians 5:1-4, and 2 Thessalonians 2:3-12.
-Now, to be fair, there are other references that do point in the direction of the Church or individual Christians [being the temple of God or temple of the Holy Spirit] but where should we draw the lines of distinction?7
+We each need to examine and completely familiarize outselves with passages and texts like Matthew 24:1-2, 15, Mark 13:1-2 and 14, Luke 21:5-6; Acts 6:9-14; 2 Corinthians 5:1-4, and 2 Thessalonians 2:3-12.
+Now, to be fair, in references just to the expression ‘temple of God,’ there are other references that do point in the direction of the Church or individual Christians [being the temple of God or temple of the Holy Spirit] but where should we draw the lines of distinction?7

 A secondary string of issues related to the Temple of God must detain us before we move on as it concerns what is referenced as the “Place” (Gr. τόπον) in three important instances.
 “Our Place,” “This Place,” and “No Place” - These peculiar expressions are found in John 11:48, Acts 6:13-14, and Revelation 20:11.

 And this spake he not of himself: but being high priest that year, he prophesied that Jesus should die for the nation; and not for that nation only, but that also he should gather together in one the children of God that were scattered abroad.
-Then from that day forth, they took counsel together for to put him to death” (John 11:48-53).
+Then from that day forth, they took counsel together for to put him to death.
+(Jno.
+11:48-53)

 Now, in Acts chapter 6 we find another ruckus developing in Jerusalem between people from the synagogue of the Libertines and pilgrims from far-flung places such as Cyrenians, Alexandrians, Cilicia, and Asia, arguing and disputing with Stephen.
 And the Bible says they were unable to resist the wisdom and the Spirit by which he spake.
 They galvanized a crowd of opposers and set up false witnesses which said,